AnnaVM/From-Zero-to-Bar-Chart/README.md

 Note that 960x500 are demensions rendered inside bl.ocks.org.
 Feel free to change the size of your SVG to suit your needs.
 I trying to get into the habit of creating bl.ock friendly charts, which is why we're choosing those dimensions.

-I hesitate to explain the transform attribute, becuase there is much more you can do then translate, but I will say this, translate takes a string in between the parenthesis in the the form of (x, y).
+Don't worry about the transform attribute for now.
+We will get into more later on.
+For now just know the translate argument takes a string in the form of (x, y) between the parenthesis.
 If you want to use variables for the x,y make sure they converted into a string.

 #### Create Scales and Axis